Erasmus125/Investment-Survey.pptx/README Draft1.md

  ### Power BI for an exploration of Gender differences.

  </div>
-The Power BI can be used to explore differences by other variables as well:
+The following Power BI dashboard can be used to explore differences by other variables as well, but I shall focus on the differences between the genders when it comes to investment practices.
 Link to PowerBI
 But I’m only giving differences between genders here.
 In PowerBI, I categorized the following variables for ease of understanding.